rfennell/AzurePipelines/README.md

 # vNextBuild Tasks and Resources

-This repo contains TFS vNext tasks and useful PowerShell scripts.It has eveoleved over time
+This repo contains TFS vNext tasks and useful PowerShell scripts.
+It has evolved over time

 - Initially it contained PowerShell scripts to perform build tasks
-- Next I moved to vNext build tasks to wrapper the PowerShell
+- Next I moved to vNext build tasks to wrap PowerShell
 - Finally the tasks have been placed in VSTS/TFS extensions for ease of installation

 ## Building Tasks ##